Hey Baby (New Rising Sun): Recording and studio releases

 The released studio version of "Hey Baby" was recorded at Hendrix's newly constructed Electric Lady Studios in New York City's Greenwich Village on July 1, 1970.
 Supporting Hendrix on guitar and vocal were his regular Cry of Love touring partners; Cox on bass guitar and Mitchell on drums.
 Sultan and an unnamed second percussionist participated in the recording.
 The vocal was recorded live and Hendrix never completed a final finished vocal track; Hendrix rejected an earlier take of the song, in which he abandoned his vocal because it was flat.
 During the July 1 session, "Hey Baby" was preceded by "Bolero", an instrumental on which Hendrix had been working.
 "Bolero" also incorporates some Spanish flamenco-style flourishes and McDermott believed that Hendrix intended the instrumental and "Hey Baby" to flow together as a medley.

 In mid-1970, Hendrix included the song with the title "The New Rising Sun [Hey Baby]" on a list of potential tracks for his planned fourth studio album.
 (Note: McDermott placed Hendrix's proposed track list entry under "August 14, 1970", while Shadwick was less certain, putting it in mid-June 1970.)
 When Mitchell and recording engineer Eddie Kramer were reviewing songs for The Cry of Love, Hendrix's first posthumous album release of studio recordings in 1971, "Hey Baby" was considered, though ultimately was unused.
 Instead, it became the closing track on Rainbow Bridge, the second posthumous album produced by Kramer and Mitchell in 1971.
+It was also listed as the final track on one of his handwritten track listings for his unfinished fourth studio album called Songs for the LP Strate Ahead.
 McDermott noted: "Because a finished vocal was never recorded, Jimi's original live take, including his question to Kramer 'Is the microphone on?', was left forward in the mix to convey the song's status as a work in progress."
 Reprise Records issued the album in October 1971 in the US and the following month in the UK; it performed moderately well in the album charts, reaching numbers 15 on the US Billboard 200 and 16 on the UK Official Albums Chart.

 For several years, the studio version of "Hey Baby" was unavailable because Rainbow Bridge had gone out-of-print and the album was never released on CD.
 However, when Experience Hendrix, the family-run successor to Hendrix's recorded legacy gained control, "Hey Baby" was included on the 1997 compilation album, First Rays of the New Rising Sun.
 The album was the most complete attempt at realizing Hendrix's fourth album and the first to use one of his proposed titles.
 In 2001, the song was included on the compilation album Voodoo Child: The Jimi Hendrix Collection.
 An alternate mix, with "Bolero", was included on the posthumous box set West Coast Seattle Boy: The Jimi Hendrix Anthology in 2010.
 In 2014, the original Rainbow Bridge album was reissued in both CD and LP formats, with "Hey Baby" as the eighth track on the CD.